This article was updated September 2018.

 Take a road trip to Asheville to see the leaves changing color in the mountains.
 See our guide to 28 things to see, do and eat in Asheville.

 Go apple picking.
 Here’s our guide to 7 pick-your-own orchards within 2 hours of Charlotte.

 More for the kids

 In addition to a number of kid-friendly activities above, these fall events are designed with little Charlotteans in mind.

-Fall Frolic at Anne Springs Close Greenway – Saturdays and Sundays September 30 – October 29 – Horse rides, hay bale mazes, pumpkins, a kiddie corn maze and more.
+Fall Frolic at Anne Springs Close Greenway – Saturdays and Sundays beginning October 13 – Horse rides, hay bale mazes, pumpkins, a kiddie corn maze and more.